kiara-jacob/kiara-jacob/README.md

 -  :telescope: I am very interested in Astrophysics research especially combining it with Data Analysis and ML.
 I have performed data visualization and analysis on data sets from TESS, GAIA and SDSS.
 I'm also working on Gravitational Wave Analysis.

-- :point_right:  I’m looking for **Data Science or Machine Learning internship opportunities**.
+- :point_right:  I’m looking for ** Astrophysics or Data Science research opportunities**.
 I’m interested in using my skills to help people and make a difference.

 - :star: The acheivements I'm proud of include:
   - 1st Place for Best Hack to Support Women (HackViolet 2022)